Small But Perfectly Formed

 Highlights

-Small But Perfectly Formed is a 30-month (January 2021 - July 2023) collaborative project co-funded by the European Commission’s COSME program.
+Small But Perfectly Formed was a 30-month collaborative project (January 2021 – July 2023) co-funded by the European Commission’s COSME programme.

-Departing from the idea that systemic change within the fashion industry will come not from any one place, but through collaboration, education, and innovation within the SME (Small Medium Enterprise) ecosystem, Impact Hub launched a 30-month (January 2021 - July 2023) project to accelerate small and medium fashion enterprises to transition to circular and sustainable models.
+Recognising that systemic change in the fashion industry won’t stem from a single source but rather through collaboration, education, and innovation within the SME (Small and Medium Enterprise) ecosystem, Impact Hub launched this initiative to help small and medium-sized fashion businesses transition to circular and sustainable models.

 The Challenge: To set the first stone of a future network of collaboration